No momento, esta página não está disponível em português

 To collect raw card data, you need to be fully PCI compliant.
 If you are not fully PCI compliant, use one of our pre-built UI solutions or build a custom card integration with encryption instead.

-2. Add the cards that you want to support in your test Customer Area.
+Setup steps Before you begin, add the cards that you want to support in your test Customer Area.

 Build your payment form for cards